BenjiTrapp/aws-threat-hunting/README.md

 ### Note

 Make sure you have the necessary permissions and credentials to access your AWS environment and CloudTrail logs before running any queries in the notebook against your real data.
+The data used within the demo are real malicious provided by Scott Piper

 ## How to Contribute